demirantay/cheatsheet/backend-TODO.md

 ## Work Roadmap

 Daily:
+> Keep the codes written in study in company repos, not your own github
 - 08am - 12pm - Study
 - 12pm - 01pm - Lunch
 - 01pm - 06pm - Work